 A Reconciling Congregation with the Reconciling Ministries Network - rmnetwork.org Highlands United Methodist Church is a community of disciples of Christ; a beacon of hope, inviting all to become new persons in Christ to be sent into the world to share the Gospel and to serve our neighbors; and a sanctuary for those in need of God's love and grace.
 Highlands United Methodist Church affirms that nothing can separate anyone from the love of God.
 We invite all to worship, wonder, and discover God's grace as we aspire to create a safe space for all to participate fully in the life of this community of faith.
 We are called to shine as a beacon of hope, grace, belonging, and respect for all people.
 Regardless of age, gender identity, ethnicity, sexual orientation, family, financial status, nationality, physical or mental ability, past or future, there is room for you at Highlands.
-Invitation to Christian Discipleship The message of the Hebrew prophets, Jesus, Paul, and the early church was always a message of welcome and inclusion for all.
+INVITATION TO CHRISTIAN DISCIPLESHIP The message of the Hebrew prophets, Jesus, Paul, and the early church was always a message of welcome and inclusion for all.
 The image of God's kingdom is of something small and insignificant growing into something larger and of great significance.
 The oppressed, the alien, and the outcast were all welcomed, included, and cared for.
 In this sense, our faith is built upon the idea of gracious hospitality.
 Followers of Jesus are not about walls of exclusion but bridges of grace and acceptance.
 Ours is a faith of invitation, for all to come to know Jesus as the living Christ who overcomes all brokenness, sin, and even death, offering a way to make all things new.
 This invitation extends to you.
 If you desire to explore what this means for you, please speak to a member of the clergy after the service or sometime this week.
 We welcome the opportunity to visit with you.
-HEALTH AND SAFETY PROTOCOLS - If you have been exposed to COVID-19 or exhibit symptoms of illness, please join us for online worship.
-Worship services are livestreamed on Facebook, Youtube, and Vimeo.
-Visit www.highlandsumc.net for more information. - Hand sanitizer is available throughout the Sanctuary and church building.
-Congregants are especially encouraged to sanitize hands prior to receiving Holy Communion.
-If you have questions or concerns regarding in-person worship safety protocols, please contact the church office at 205-933-8751.
-OFFERING Cash or Check Giving:
+OFFFRING Cash or Check Giving:

-Giving envelopes are available in the pew racks.
+• Giving envelopes are available in the pew racks.
 Checks may be made payable to HUMC.
 Electronic Giving:

 - Text GIVE to 205-900-3040.
-A link will be provided for a simple, quick way to give with one click. - Visit www.highlandsumc.net/giving to give using a debit/credit card or bank account.
+A link will be provided for a simple, quick way to give with one click. - Visit www.highlandsumc.net/giving to give using a debit, credit card, or bank account.
 Sustainable Giving:

 • To set up automatic monthly bank drafts, contact financial manager Tyra Johnson-Pirtle at finance@highlandsumc.net.

+SCAN THE CODE WITH YOUR MOBILE DEVICE TO LEARN MORE ABOUT WHAT'S HAPPENING AT HIGHLANDS!
 Music and lyrics presented in this bulletin are reprinted with permission under CCLI Licensing#1845134.
 All Rights Reserved.